-In his opening keynote at the 2015 Best Plants conference this week, Hugh Evans—vice president of corporate development and ventures at 3D Systems—highlighted all of the amazing developments and achievements seen by the additive manufacturing industry over the past 30 years.
+In his opening keynote at the 2015 Best Plants conference, Hugh Evans, vice president of corporate development and ventures at 3D Systems, highlighted all of the amazing developments and achievements in the additive manufacturing industry over the past 30 years.

 The machines, he said, are finally ready to leave the R&D labs and enter full production on the plant floor.